Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 This step can be skipped if SSM standalone mode is preferred.

 Open `agents` file under ${SMART_HOME}/conf, and put each Smart Agent server's hostname or IP address line by line.
 Lines start with '#' are treated as comments.
+The start script will access each Smart Agent host via SSH to launch the service.
-This configuration file is required by Smart Server to communicate with each Agent.
-So please make sure Smart Server can access these hosts by SSH without password.
+So please make sure that login by SSH without password is configured.
 After the configuration, the Smart Agents should be installed in the same path on their respective hosts as that of Smart Server.
-Smart Agent specific JVM parameters can be changed through the following way in file ${SMART_HOME}/conf/smart-env.sh.
+The specific JVM parameters for Smart Agent can be changed through the following way in file ${SMART_HOME}/conf/smart-env.sh.
 `export SSM_AGENT_JAVA_OPT=<Your Parameters>`

 ## **Configure database**

 You need to install a MySQL instance first.
-Then open conf/druid.xml, and configure how SSM can access MySQL DB.
-Basically filling out the jdbc url, username and password is enough.
+The jdbc url, username and password should be configured in conf/druid.xml for SSM connecting to the database.
 Please note that security support will be enabled later.
 Here is an example for MySQL,

 ```xml